Ationet/ationetdocs/ATIONet_Mobile_Payment_Fleet_Api_-EN.md

 ### Cancel

 Cancels a Sale that is in course as long as your status is correct.
-In the following diagram you can check all cancellable transaction statuses - [Transaction states sequence diagram on Cancelation Request](#transaction-states-sequence-diagram-on-cancelation-request)
+In the following diagram you can check all cancellable transaction statuses - [Transaction states sequence diagram on Cancelation Request](#transaction-states-sequence-diagram-on-cancelation-request).

 #### Request Format